aashishsharma436/asyncAPI/README.md

 # Spring Boot Reactive Rest API with R2DBC and WebFlux
-This project demonstrates a reactive Spring Boot application using R2DBC (Reactive Relational Database Connectivity) for non-blocking database access and Spring WebFlux for building reactive, high-performance web productRepositoryImpl.
+This project demonstrates a reactive Spring Boot application using R2DBC (Reactive Relational Database Connectivity) for non-blocking database access and Spring WebFlux for building reactive, high-performance web services.

 ## Technologies
 1. Spring Boot: Simplifies setup and configuration for production-ready applications.